jetbotml/PiPlateReader/README.md

     Learn how to capture images and videos using the Raspberry Pi Camera Module.
 The official Raspberry Pi website has documentation on this.

 1. **OpenCV Installation and Basics:**

+    - Install OpenCV (ver
+        - sudo apt install python3-opencv -y
+    - Learn the basics of image processing with OpenCV
+        - Good tutorials here -

    Install OpenCV, a popular computer vision library for Python, on your Raspberry Pi.
-    Learn the basics of image processing with OpenCV.
+    .

 -----------------------------
 Current Progress